 - You should only use the entry points Form or External Event for this program, as the first email after such an entry point can be sent with no opt-in status for the recipient.

 - You should not send a reminder email.
 Since the initial email will be sent seconds after the registration, the recipient should be waiting to click the link.
-If they do not do so immediately, they are unlikely to to do so a day later.
+If they do not do so immediately, they are unlikely to do so a day later.

-- Using the External event entry point will allow you to unify all your registration methods by channeling them through the one event.
+- Using the External event entry point will allow you to unify all your registration methods by channeling them through one event.
 It will also enable you to place a 'Resend the confirmation link' button on your registration page in case of lost or expired links.